Angus McDonald (artist): Manus

 In 2019, McDonald's 13-minute short film Manus was released.
 It details the stand-off between the asylum seekers in the Manus Island detention centre and the authorities, which occurred at the end of 2017 around the time the detention facility was closed.
 In total, asylum seekers were held in the Manus Island detention centre for six years.
 The film was shot by Australian journalist Olivia Rousset and uses only clips from interviews with the men to create the narrative.
 It includes a poem called "Manus Poem" written and narrated in Farsi by Behrouz Boochani, a prominent Kurdish Iranian former asylum seeker held on Manus Island.

 Manus was awarded Best Documentary at the 2019 St. Kilda Film Festival and Best Documentary at the 2020 FIFO (Festival International du Film Documentaire Océanien) in Tahiti.
-It was an official selection for the 2020 Byron Bay International Film Festival and the 2020 Aesthetica Short Film Festival (ASFFest) in York, UK, qualifying the film for entry into the 2020 Oscars Documentary Short category by the Academy of Motion Picture Arts & Sciences.
+It was an official selection for the 2020 Byron Bay International Film Festival and the 2020 Aesthetica Short Film Festival (ASFFest) in York, England, qualifying the film for entry into the 2020 Oscars Documentary Short category by the Academy of Motion Picture Arts & Sciences.